elilee476/elilee476.github.io/_posts/2024-12-18-A-Litigation-Financing-Proposal.md

 # A Discussion of Wasteful Plaintiff-side Litigation and Proposal for Reform

-## 2025 Note

-A friend wrote a [response](https://elilee476.github.io/2025/01/11/Guest-Post-Response-Plaintiffside-Litigation.html) to this post, and I responded in a later [post](https://elilee476.github.io/2025/01/12/Response-to-Guest-Post.html).
-The latter contains a more rigorous exposition of the analogy about call options that I pursue in the piece.

-## Too much litigation?

 The United States is an extremely litigious society.
 Apart from the U.S. Chamber of Commerce's Institute for Legal Reform, there's sadly actually not that much empirical research on just *how* much this screws up the economy.
 But the Swiss insurance firm Swiss Re, which doesn't have as much of a clear bias, describes this as [follows](https://www.swissre.com/press-release/Litigation-costs-drive-US-liability-claims-by-57-over-past-decade-reveals-Swiss-Re-Institute/0b538159-9648-47da-a152-4550a7640d35):

 > Litigation costs are rising and are now the key driver of liability claims...we observe continuous increases in aggressive litigation practices...Increased claims costs not only create a riskier and more costly environment for businesses but are also a concern for insurers.
 Over the past five years, US commercial casualty insurance losses grew at an average annual rate of 11% to USD 143 billion in 2023 [my note: many times more than the rate of GDP growth]